alexy-os/bunjs-monorepo-next-zod-forms/README.md

 # Bun Monorepo with Next.js and Autoform with shadcn/ui

+**NOTE:** This is a experimental monorepo setup with Next.js, shadcn/ui, and Autoform with Zod.
+Work in progress.

 ## Overview
 A modern monorepo setup powered by Bun runtime, featuring a Next.js application with shadcn/ui components and Autoform with Zod.
 This architecture provides a scalable and maintainable structure for building enterprise-grade web applications.